dwivedikunal100/Library-Management-System/README.md

 4.Run apache and mysql server

-5.Run sql file from the MySql server to create tables.
+5.Run connectdb.php file on browser to create table and columns

 6.Open in webbroweser: localhost to start website.